billymwangi/nlp-project/README.md

 Based on the above conclusions, we recommend the following:

 - The stakeholders should target majorly the users whose sentiments towards their products are negative so as to retain and further add to their customer base.
 -
 - Our model will help the team to access faster and real-time insights on product reviews since they won't do this manually anymore.
 -
 - Knowing the number and actual positive sentiment tweets will enable the team to reinforce these positive attributes in advertising via consumer testimonials.
 This will serve to boost brand credibility and boost sales among new customers.
 -
 - Knowing the number and actual negative sentiment tweets will enable the team to know what product improvements to make, and to reach out to consumers with the issues to have them sorted out.
 This will reduce customer churn.
 -
 - We also expect that the team will have better customer engagement since they will be responding with strategies based on the voice of the customer.
 This will make customers feel heard and improve loyalty and engagement with the brand.

 # Next Steps

 Try to use neural networks and transfer learning to improve the accuracy of the model.

 - Deploy the model to enable the marketing team to have an interface to work with.

 - Develop dashboards to enable the real-time display of insights gleaned from customers' product reviews/tweets.

+##### Note on our Next steps

+- We found some time to also run another model(a neural network model) -RoBERT(Robustly Optimized BERT approach) is a state-of-the-art natural language processing (NLP) model- on our data this model achieved an accuracy of `65%`
+- code for that model is included here- [ROBERTA-MODEL](roberta.ipynb)

 # Collaborators

 The project was a collaborative effort, and the following people contributed their expertise:

     Billy Mwangi

     Fiona Njuguna